 - the location of groundwater resources, such as fresh or saline aquifers.

-Several new AEM surveys are being acquired as part of Geoscience Australia’s Onshore Energy Security Program (OESP).
-The surveys are designed to reveal new information about regions which are considered prospective for energy resources.
-Through the innovative approach of acquiring the AEM data at wide line spacings of one to six kilometres, the surveys will cover relatively large areas.
-Mineral exploration companies will benefit through an improved understanding of the regional geology and having the opportunity to collaborate by paying for more detailed data acquisition over a specific area of interest.
-More information on AEM acquisition for the OESP is available on the OESP home page.
+Geoscience Australia first acquired large area, broad line spacing AEM surveys for minerals and energy purposes as part of Geoscience Australia's Onshore Energy Security Program (OESP).
+These surveys were designed to reveal new information about regions that are considered prospective for energy and mineral resources.
+The survey data were acquired at broad line spacing, between 1000 metres and 6000 metres, to map relatively large areas at low resolution.
+Mineral exploration companies have benefitted through an improved understanding of the regional geology and having the opportunity to collaborate by paying for more detailed data acquisition over a specific area of interest.

 AEM acquisition for Natural Resource Management